rotheconrad/ROCker_Macrolide_Models/01_mcr/README.md

 5427 sequences is way more than we need.
 Let's dereplicate the set some.

 Use mmseqs to generate sequence clusters of 90% amino acid sequence similarity and select cluster representatives.
-These representative sequences are used for the *Training* set sequences to build the ROCker models with ROCkOut.
+These representative sequences are used for the *Training set* set sequences to build the ROCker models with ROCkOut.

 ```bash
 sbatch --export infile=02b_mcr_matches_fltrdBstHts.fa,oDir=02c_dereplicate_90,ss=90 ../ROCkIn/01b_Sbatch/02c_mmseqs.sbatch